 Notebooks combine graphs and text in a linear, cell-based format.
-They are designed to help you explore and share stories with your data by creating postmortems, investigations, runbooks, documentation, and more.
+They help you explore and share stories with your data by creating postmortems, investigations, runbooks, documentation, and more.

 Notebooks support real-time collaboration.
 Presence indicators show who is viewing your notebook at any time, as well as real-time edits to notebook cells.
 Changes made to a notebook appear automatically, without the need to refresh.

 Everyone on your team can open or edit any notebook, but a notebook can only be deleted by the creator or by an administrator.